 - salt and pepper to taste

-- 1 cup Strawberries washed, tops cut off and sliced in half
+- 1 cup Strawberries washed, tops cut off and halved

 Combine dressing ingredients in a jar and shake until blended.

-Build your salad with the greens, the warm chicken tenders, arrange strawberries and grapes over the top, sprinkle with raisins and drizzle with the dressing.
+Slice the chicken breasts.
+Build your salad with the greens, the warm chicken, arrange strawberries and mango over the top, sprinkle with sliced almonds and drizzle with the dressing.

-Strawberry and Chicken Salad … It’s What’s for Dinner.
+Strawberry Chicken Salad … It’s What’s for Dinner.